-8 Ways for Couples to Experience the Best of Lake George This Summer
+8 Ways for Couples to Experience the Best of Lake George in the Summer

 As spring makes its way into summer, patio diners and shoppers abound in the Village and surrounding lakeside communities, and Lake George itself is dotted with boaters, parasailers, skiers, and swimmers.
-If you're visiting Lake George with your significant other or with one or more couples, it can be overwhelming to decide what to do and where to go.
-There are just so many great options, we've narrowed them down for you!
+Here are our top suggestions for things for couples to do in the summertime:

 Summer just wouldn't be the same without a visit to the beach, and Lake George has several to choose from!
 Million Dollar Beach is the largest and most popular beach in Lake George, and it's located on Beach Road near Lake George Battlefield Park.
 (If you have any history buffs in your group you'll have to check out this park as well - there is an interpretive path with educational information.)